In This Article

 - Foot-fitting and hyperflexible

-- Convenient way of fastening
+- A convenient way of fastening

 Cons: